SkeptiCampNM 2026

 ![]() | Ruth Frazier will discuss the legacy of her late husband, Ken Frazier, long-time editor of the Skeptical Inquirer science magazine. |

-A field trip is planned for Sunday, May 3, to visit the site of the “Los Lunas Decalogue,” claimed to be a pre-Colombian inscription chiseled out by Hebrew immigrants.
-Radford, Thomas, and Tlapoyawa will be on hand to offer commentary.
+A field trip occurred on Sunday, May 3, to visit the site of the “Los Lunas Decalogue,” claimed to be a pre-Colombian inscription chiseled out by Hebrew immigrants.
+Radford, Thomas, and Tlapoyawa were on hand to offer commentary.

 “It does not make any difference how beautiful your guess is, it does not make any difference how smart you are, who made the guess, or what his name is — if it disagrees with experiment, it is wrong.” – Richard Feynman